dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-scheduler.md

 Jobs consume a lot of memory in the following situations:
 - A high thread count was specified
 - Custom dbt macros attempt to load data into memory instead of pushing compute down to the cloud data platform
-- Generating dbt project documentation when a source's schema has a large number of tables
+- Having a job that generates dbt project documentation for a large and complex dbt project.
+  * To prevent problems with the job running out of memory, we recommend generating documentation in a separate job that is set aside for that task and removing that task from all other jobs.
+This is especially important for large and complex projects.

 Refer to [dbt Cloud architecture](/docs/cloud/about-cloud/architecture) for an architecture diagram and to learn how the data flows.